top of page

 AN IN-DEPTH LOOK

-• Alabama has placed a priority on financial literacy by ensuring each graduate has been exposed to its concepts and its importance by requiring the full credit course, Career Preparedness, as a graduation requirement.
+Alabama had already placed a priority on financial literacy by ensuring each graduate has been exposed to its concepts and its importance by requiring the full credit course, Career Preparedness, as a graduation requirement.
 This was implemented by the Alabama State Board of Education at its September 13, 2012 meeting, where it was unanimously adopted to “Replace the Computer Application .5 unit requirement for high school graduation with a .5 unit of Personal Finance/Financial Literacy that can serve as a CTE Course,” beginning with the graduating class of 2017.
-The current one credit course can be taught in Grades 9-12, but the Alabama State Department of Education recommends the class be taught in Ninth Grade, which is less effective than later in high school, as knowledge will likely fade before a student needs to utilize personal finance skills.
-Career Preparedness focuses on “academic planning and career development, financial literacy, and technology.”
-Adopted with the help of the Alabama Council on Economic Education, the course has 23 standards, 13 of which are personal finance in nature, fully exposing high school students to financial literacy.
+In May 2023, HB164 was signed into law: “Beginning with public school students entering ninth grade in the 2024-2025 school year, each student shall complete a course in personal financial literacy and money management before graduation from high school.”
+This bill also provides for the creation of an assessment and a provision that assessment results will be shared with the State Department of Education.

-Although Alabama’s Career Preparedness course includes other topics, it is a full semester course and over half of the required standards pertain to personal finance, satisfying our requirement for a ½ semester of financial literacy.
-However, by not having financial literacy standards for each grade, K-8, Alabama receives a “B” for not ensuring financial literacy instruction from kindergarten through 12th grade.
-Alabama needs to create financial literacy standards for Grades 3-6 and 8, in order to receive an “A.”
+Alabama requires a ½ semester financial literacy course.
+However, by not having sufficient foundational financial literacy standards in grades, K-8, Alabama receives a “B.”.
+Alabama needs to implement financial literacy standards during Grades 3-6 and 8, in order to receive an “A.”

 bottom of page